piepdx/pie-cookbook/notes/outline.md

 	13. Primary objective: **Create an environment of trust that accelerates creative output**
 		14. Tinge it with realism
 		15. This should be a representation of the outside world, not a utopian existence
-		16. You're teaching founders how to better survive in the real world
+		16. You're helping founders understand how to survive in the real world
 	15. Base ingredients
 		16. Community
+			17. How do you define your community?
+			17. What are the objectives?
+				18. Shared
+				19. Conflicting
+			20. What is the expertise (if any)?
+			21. What are the weaknesses?
 			17. What are the silos?
 			18. What are the issues?
 			19. What are the gaps?
-			20. How can you help (if at all)?
+			20. How can they help (if at all)?
 		17. Patron(s)
+			18. What are the objectives?
+			19. What is the expertise?
+			20. How can they help?
 		18. Soapbox(s)
 	19. Other critical ingredients
 		20. Mentors